pavisbalu/Domain-Specific-Search-Engine/README.md

 # Group A1 - IR Assignment

+## Citations / References
+- Stopwords used are from https://www.ranks.nl/stopwords.
+We use the very large stop word list.

 ## Problem Statement
 The task is to build a search engine which will cater to the needs of a particular domain.
 You have to feed your IR model with documents containing information about the chosen domain.
 It will then process the data and build indexes.